PabloCabreraR/PabloCabreraR/README.md

 <br/>
 I love logical challenges.
 I am creative both artistically and looking for solutions.
 Programming is the perfect mix between what I like the most: technology, creativity and logical challenges.
 I started learning programming in a self-taught way and then I applied for the Ironhack's Web Dev bootcamp.
 When I finish my bootcamp they gave me the oportunity to be a Teacher Assistant, where all started.
 After some time myy hunger of keep growing made me search for some new opportunities and now I'm a FullStack Dev at Insendi.

-You can contact me using any of the links in the top of this screen. ⬆️
+You can contact me using any of the links that are below the title of this readme file. ⬆️

 Technologies:
 <br/>